 Step 1: Take everything out of your bag

-I thought I had found everything, but when I pulled my bag out of the soak I found three rocks and a maxi pad that had swollen to roughly the size of a baby whale.
+I thought I had found everything, but when I pulled my bag out of the soak I found three rocks and a maxi pad that had swollen to roughly the size of a baby blue whale.

 Step 2: Remove the straps from the bag

 Unhook the straps and remove them from the bag.
 Place to the side.

 Fill up the plastic bin with HOT water.
 As hot as you can make it without scalding yourself.